CoffeeCodePhilly/ccphilly/README.md

 > *Coffee is a developer best friend.*

 The API is built with Rails 5 (this repo) while the frontend is powered by Ember.js (Check it out [here](https://github.com/FanaHOVA/ccphilly-frontend)).
+You'll have to explicitly call `bin/` before every command to use the Rails 5 exec and not your system one (i.e. `bin/rails g migration`)

 If you want to re-host this for a different city you can do so by changing the `config/global/geodata.yml` file with city and state name.
 The app is deployed with Capistrano and hosted with nginx; if you have a different setup, you'll have to make some changes.